May 6-8, 2025

 Experience a live demonstration of proper cleaning techniques and verification methods on sample food processing equipment.
 This interactive session will showcase best practices for removing residues, ensuring cleanability, and validating sanitation procedures to meet hygienic standards.
 Participants will observe and engage with real-world applications, gaining practical knowledge for effective cleaning and compliance.
 Ideal for equipment fabricators, users, and regulatory sanitarians, this session bridges theory and practice to reinforce hygienic excellence.

-10:30 A.M. - 11:15 A.M.
+10:30 - 11:15 A.M.

 Facility Planning/Design track